Why Women Consider Abortion

 Statistics: The 4 Most Common Reasons for an Abortion

 Every woman, every relationship, and every pregnancy is unique.
-But many situations are experienced similarly.
+But some situations are experienced similarly by many women.
 Therefore, we were able to compile the four most common reasons why women consider abortion.
 All statistical data is based on evaluations of our many years of counseling experience.

 Reason #1: Timing

-Situations vary greatly: Some women are not finished with their education or job training and want to work toward a career before having a baby.
+Situations may vary greatly: Some women have not completed their education or job training and want to work toward a career before having a baby.
 Others may have just started a new job, are still in their probationary period, or are about to switch jobs and therefore experience this as an inopportune time.

-👍 The article Pregnant — Bad Timing explains how to deal with this unexpected situation.
+👍 The article Pregnant — Bad Timing provides ideas on how to deal with this unexpected situation.

 📙 You may also like: